 Regulators encourage institutions to work with borrowers affected by government shutdown

-ALEXANDRIA, VA (January 11, 2019) — Five federal financial institutions regulators and state regulators encourage financial institutions to work with consumers affected by the federal government shutdown.
+Five federal regulatory agencies encourage financial institutions to work with customers affected by the federal government shutdown.

-Consumers affected by the government shutdown are encouraged to contact their lenders immediately should they encounter financial strain.
+Those affected by the government shutdown are encouraged to contact their lenders immediately should financial strain occur.

-The NCUA is the independent federal agency created by the U.S. Congress to regulate, charter and supervise federal credit unions.
-With the backing of the full faith and credit of the United States, the NCUA operates and manages the National Credit Union Share Insurance Fund, insuring the deposits of more than 117 million account holders in all federal credit unions and the overwhelming majority of state-chartered credit unions.
-At MyCreditUnion.gov, NCUA also educates the public on consumer protection and financial literacy issues.
+NCUA is the independent federal agency created by the U.S. Congress to regulate, charter and supervise federal credit unions.
+With the backing of the full faith and credit of the U.S. Government, NCUA operates and manages the National Credit Union Share Insurance Fund, insuring the deposits of more than 95 million account holders in all federal credit unions and the overwhelming majority of state-chartered credit unions.